OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 * role-of-point
 * type-of-link

-###  Links Between Networks
+###  Links Between Networks (RFC8345-GAP-MULTI-DOMAIN)

    The RFC8345 defines all links as belonging to one network instance and having the source and destination as node and termination point only, not allowing to link to termination point of another network.
-   This does not allow for links between networks in the case of multi- domains or partitioning.
+This does not allow for links between networks in the case of multi-domains or partitioning.
 The only way would be to model each domain as node and have links between them.

    In our IS-IS PoC (following {{?I-D.ogondio-opsawg-isis-topology}}), we modelled IS-IS areas as networks and we needed to extend the capability to have links between different areas.
 We added network reference as well to the source / destination of the link.
-The
-   {{?RFC8795}} also augments links with external-domain info for the case of links that connect different domains.
+The {{?RFC8795}} also augments links with external-domain info for the case of links that connect different domains.

    The IS-IS topology {{?I-D.ogondio-opsawg-isis-topology}} models Autonomous System (AS) or IS-IS domain as a network, and IS-IS areas as attributes of IS-IS nodes.
 The RFC8345 extension can be used to model IS-IS areas as networks and IS-IS links between L1-2 nodes as links between two different areas.
 This is not problem for OSPF, although the OSPF nodes can belong to multiple areas, the links can belong to only one area.

 The following are some benefits of lifting the RFC 8345 limitations that all links must belong to only one network instance:

 *  IS-IS processes would be grouped in an area via the standard IETF RFC8345 network->node relationship.

 *  Applications and algorithms will consume topologies based on the generic entities and relationships, they will not need to understand the meaning of specific IS-IS attributes.

 *  The approach would be aligned with the IS-IS topology model and the IS-IS network view in manuals and documentation.

 *  Provide capability to link different IGP domains and links between them.

 *  Link between multiple networks/sub-networks is the common concept in network topology.

 The following are the candidate approaches of how we can address this limitation: